European Union high-quality beef and grain-fed beef quotas

 If your quota certificate needs to be altered in any way, you must notify the Quota Unit and a replacement certificate can be issued.
 For the replacement certificate to be issued, the original and the 2 copies must first be returned to the Quota Unit.
 Once received, the replacement can be mailed to you.

-If quota is still unallocated following this process, it will be made available via complete requests for permits on a first come, first served basis.
+If quota is unallocated following this process, it will be made available via complete requests for permits on a first come, first served basis.

-Airfreight consignments may require urgent documentation and the Quota Unit can process these manually if needed.
+Airfreight consignments may require urgent documentation and the Quota Unit will endeavour to process these manually if requested.

 If an airfreight certificate is required urgently, email the Quota Unit with RFP number of the consignment that requires a manual certificate.
 The email must be received by the Quota Unit no later than 2:00pm (Canberra time) for same-day processing.
 Processing of same day certificates cannot be guaranteed.
 Processing is dependent on staff availability and couriers.

 This listing of current standard quota entitlement holders can be used to check which exporters hold quota, should another exporter wish to approach them for a transfer.

 2021 Entitlement holders list